 Hospitals, clinics, and public health services are anticipated to provide the greatest number of opportunities for social workers as well as offering salaries that are generally among the highest in the field.
-In one of these settings you will be engaging directly with patients and their families to guide them through what can be very stressful situations.
+In one of these settings, you will be engaging directly with patients and their families.
+Also to guide them through what can be very stressful situations.

-You may serve as an advocate by assisting them in making difficult decisions, help them communicate with medical staff to coordinate various treatments and after-care, and direct them through the mounds of maze-like paperwork that too often goes along with medical care.
+You may serve as an advocate by assisting them in making difficult decisions, help them communicate with medical staff to coordinate various treatments and after-care.
+Can also direct them through the mounds of maze-like paperwork that too often goes along with medical care.

 This field is growing rapidly as the boomer generation ages and people live longer and more productive lives into their senior years.

-Whether they find themselves alone or have family to support their needs, serving our older population as a social worker may include providing counseling in a private home, in a short-term rehabilitation facility, or in a long-term residential or care setting.
+Whether they find themselves alone or have a family to support their needs, serving our older population as a social worker may include providing counseling in a private home.
+In a short-term rehabilitation facility, or in a long-term residential or care to set.
 Specializing in gerontology can be an especially rewarding career choice.